klin2024/rocm-libraries/projects/rocsparse/docs/conceptual/storage-formats-sparse.rst

 coo_col_ind Array of ``nnz`` elements containing the column indices (integer).
 =========== ==================================================================

-The COO matrix is expected to be sorted by row indices and column indices per row.
+The COO matrix is sorted by row indices and column indices per row.
 Furthermore, each pair of indices should appear only once.
-Consider the following :math:`3 \times 5` matrix and the corresponding COO structures, with :math:`m = 3, n = 5` and :math:`\text{nnz} = 8` using zero-based indexing:
+The following :math:`3 \times 5` matrix and corresponding COO structures, with :math:`m = 3`, :math:`n = 5`, and :math:`\text{nnz} = 8`, use zero-based indexing:

 .. math::